 On the other hand, DO eat the following foods:

 - Fruit and vegetables,

 - Nuts and seeds.

-You should also up your water intake to two liters a day in order to improve your body’s detoxifying processes and help digest the fiber in these foods.
+You should also up your water intake to at least eight glasses a day in order to improve your body’s detoxifying processes and help digest the fiber in these foods.

 - Wash your face every morning.

 - Do a deep clean twice a week using pineapple skin, which contains an anti-inflammatory compound called bromelain.
 To do this, smooth the inside part of the skin on the affected area, wait a few minutes for it to dry, and wash again.

 - To make a moisturizing treatment, make a mixture of 100 ml of jojoba or coconut oil and 15 drops of tea tree oil with 15 drops of chamomile essential oil.
 This combination is moisturizing, soothing, balancing, antiseptic, and anti-inflammatory.

 - Wash your face and moisturize your skin at night before you go to bed, as well.

 Also read: 5 Ways to Moisturize Your Skin